Hadeweka/SDL-Crystal-Bindings/README.md

 For the other SDL library bindings, you also need to have SDL_image, SDL_mixer and SDL_ttf available.

-Depending on the SDL version, you should use either the main branch (for SDL 2) or the sdl3 branch (for SDL 3).
+Depending on the SDL version, you should use either the main branch (for SDL 3) or an sdl2 release (for SDL 2).

 ## Usage

-Simply add this shard (`sdl-crystal-bindings`) to your `shard.yml`, with the `sdl3` branch, if you want to use SDL 3.
+Simply add this shard (`sdl-crystal-bindings`) to your `shard.yml`.
 This repository comes with pre-generated binding files.

 Then, use `require "sdl-crystal-bindings/sdl3-crystal-bindings"`.